Identity provider (IdP)

 .
 Both are provided as query parameters when your authorization server redirects to your IdP server.

-The endpoints are tied to the IDENTITY_SERVER_URL
+The endpoints are appended to the IDENTITY_SERVER_URL

 you defined when configuring your environment variables.
-For example, if your identity server URL is https://idp.wallet.example.com

 Method | Endpoint | Purpose |